transcend-io/examples/python/README.md

 # Python

-Internal system integrations in python.
+Internal system integrations in Python.
 Check out the parent [README](../README.md) for more context.

 ## Installation